workkkfor2012/gemini-coder/README.md

 ## Overview

-- MIT License
-- Totally free
 - Intuitive context selection
-- Initializes web chats
+- Web chat initialization
+- Code completions with any model
 - Not limited to Gemini
-- Code completions with any model
-- Integrate chat reponses
+- Chat response integration
-- Include websites in context
+- Any website in context
-- Generate commit messages
+- Commit message generation
+- Totally free
-- Does not collect usage data
+- Zero usage tracking
 - Lightweight ~1.3MB

 ## You own the context